Diagonal supersymmetry for coinvariant rings: Background

 then its \textit{multigraded character series} is

 where $\ch(S)$ denotes the character of a $G$-module $S$.

-Recall that the Frobenius characteristic map $F$ is an isomorphism between the ring of virtual $\mathfrak{S}_n$-characters and the ring of symmetric functions $\Lambda_\Z$, given by $F(\chi^\mu) = s_\mu(\mathbf{z})$, where $\chi^\mu$ is the irreducible $\mathfrak{S}_n$-character indexed by $\mu$, and $s_\mu(\mathbf{z})$ is a Schur function (see \cite[Chapter 7.18]{StanleyEC2}).
+Recall that the Frobenius characteristic map $F$ is an isomorphism between the group of virtual $\mathfrak{S}_n$-characters and the degree-$n$ symmetric functions $\Lambda_\Z^n$, given by $F(\chi^\mu) = s_\mu(\mathbf{z})$, where $\chi^\mu$ is the irreducible $\mathfrak{S}_n$-character indexed by $\mu$, and $s_\mu(\mathbf{z})$ is a Schur function (see \cite[Chapter 7.18]{StanleyEC2}).
 In the special case where $G$ is the symmetric group $\mathfrak{S}_n$, such as when $R = R_n^{(k,j)}$, we can apply the Frobenius characteristic map $F$ to the character of each multigraded component, and obtain the \textit{multigraded Frobenius series:}